naturalis/nba-docs/NBA Service descriptions.rst

 -----------------

 *Description*
- This services also comes in two flavours, i.e. 1.
+ This service also comes in two flavours, i.e. 1.
 Free text search, and 2.
 Indexed field search.
 Both search types execute searches through specimen occurrence data harvested from - currently - two voluminous, Naturalis data sources, i.e. a.
 CRS (Collection Registration System for zoological and geological specimen) and b.
 Brahms for botanical specimen.
 It searches a predefined subset of indexed specimen occurrence document fields and returns multilingual specimen documents in JSON responses.
-This subset contains only not-identifications fields, e.g. unitID and locality.
-Searches on specimen identification fields can be done with the NBA service Specimen-name-search_.
+This subset contains only fields that are not taxonomic, e.g. unitID and locality.
+Searches on specimen taxonomic fields can be done with the NBA service Specimen-name-search_.

-The base url for this service is: http://api.biodiversitydata.nl/v0

 *Requests*
  *url*